zaphosting/docs/docs/palworld-connect.md

 ## Introduction

 In this guide, we will explore how to connect to your Palworld server.
-We recommend configurating the server to your likings beforehand, learn more about this through our [Palworld Configuration guide](palworld-configuration.md).
+We recommend configurating the server to your likings beforehand, learn more about this through our [Server Configuration](palworld-configuration.md) guide.

 :::tip
 We have a separate **Palword (Xbox)** game version now available on our Gameservers, which allows you to play on Xbox/Microsoft Store game versions.
-Check out our [Game server Switch guide](gameserver-gameswitch.md) to learn how to easily switch your game.
+Check out our [Change the game](gameserver-gameswitch.md) guide to learn how to easily switch your game.
 Make sure to backup your saves as always.
 :::

 <YouTube videoId="SDZC4-FEdNM" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/eA3xonLFkB4x3G6/preview" title="Setup Palworld server in just a MINUTE!" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>